 The modern urban sprawl has been the reason for the growth of tenant-landlord agreements exponentially.
 In many instances, the tenants are expected to follow a set of unfair rules and pay unnecessary charges not mandated by the law.
-In other cases, we have seen misuse and even abuse by the tenant of the landlord and society’s trusting instincts, causing nuisance, disturbing general peace, or carrying out illegal or anti-social activities.
+In other cases, we have seen misuse and even abuse by the tenant of the landlord and society’s trusting instincts, causing a nuisance, disturbing general peace, or carrying out illegal or anti-social activities.

 1. A lease agreement: More often than not, a tenant enters into a written and legally binding agreement with the landlord, making him entitled to receive a duplicate copy of the agreement while the owner retains the original.